teserakt-io/e4-doc/content/getting-started/go/2-e4-integration.md

 		os.Exit(1)
 	}

-	// 2 - Connect to a MQTT broker (we'll use our public mqtt.teserakt.io:1338)
+	// 2.
+Connect to a MQTT broker (we'll use our public mqtt.teserakt.io:1338)
 	// ...
-	fmt.Printf("connected to %s\n", brokerEndpoint)
+	fmt.Printf("> connected to %s\n", brokerEndpoint)

 	e4Client, err := e4.NewSymKeyClientPretty(clientName, clientPassword, fmt.Sprintf("%s.json", clientName))

-	// 3 - Subscribe to peer MQTT topic and print incoming messages to stdout
+	// 3.
+Subscribe to the peer MQTT topic /e4go/demo/<peerID>/messages and print any incoming messages to stdout
 	// ...
 }
 {{< / highlight >}}

-Now we'll update the `mqtt.Subscribe()` to subscribe to the peer topic and the e4 receiving topic We also feed the incoming messages to the `e4Client.Unprotect()` in the message's reception callback.
+Now we'll replace the previous `mqtt.Subscribe()` to subscribe to the peer topic and the e4 receiving topic We also feed the incoming messages to the `e4Client.Unprotect()` in the MQTT messages reception callback.

 ```go
     // ...